“Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.”

 This particular beatitude describes what made Jesus tick…and what makes those who love Him tick.
 It describes an appetite you should never try to suppress or curb.

 What does it mean to hunger and thirst for righteousness?
 It means craving to do what is right.
 Have you noticed that most people hunger and thirst for things besides righteousness?
 People crave money…or fame…or good looks…or to be cool…or to be accepted…or to be in charge…or to get their way…or a hundred other things.
 Most people just aren’t that into doing what is right.
-And when they are, it’s either do what’s right in their own eyes or to do what’s right in the eyes of people whose approval they crave.
+And when they are, it’s either doing what’s right in their own eyes or doing what’s right in the eyes of people whose approval they crave.
 Where are the people who want more than anything else to do what is right in the sight of God?

 Jesus of Nazareth distinguished Himself from the rest of humanity by hungering and thirsting for righteousness so much that He would not change His course to avoid crucifixion when He had the chance.
-His hunger to the do the will of God defined His life and established an example we can all follow.
+His hunger to do the will of God defined His life and established an example we can all follow.

 Perhaps what’s most interesting about this particular beatitude is the promise that comes with it: “for they shall be satisfied.”
 How can such a desire be satisfied?
 In Jesus Christ Himself.
 Jesus satisfies our hunger and thirst for righteousness by revealing more and more of Himself to us day by day.
 And the more we see of Him, the more we are able to see.